Working for People with Sight Loss

 Person-centred Payment

-• NCBI urges the Government to publish its review of the HSE Technical Aids Grant and the Department of Social Protection’s Reasonable Accommodation Fund to standardise, modernise and expand how supports are offered.
+• Vision Ireland urges the Government to publish its review of the HSE Technical Aids Grant and the Department of Social Protection’s Reasonable Accommodation Fund to standardise, modernise and expand how supports are offered.
 This would decrease the current regional variations that exist.

-• Also NCBI recommends the shift away from employer led supports towards the introduction of a Personal Employment Grant which would employees to apply for and subsequently retain their assistive equipment throughout their career whether they work remotely or not.
+• Also Vision Ireland recommends the shift away from employer led supports towards the introduction of a Personal Employment Grant which would employees to apply for and subsequently retain their assistive equipment throughout their career whether they work remotely or not.

 5. Digital Accessibility